 Guidance for full opening: schools - Published 2 July 2020

 Thank you to all those who expressed an interest in a place in school.
 Unfortunately, due to the high demand, we can only safely accommodate EHCP/Social Worker, Vulnerable or Key Worker Children only!

 If you require a place at school due to the criteria above, please let the school office know and complete the form here.

-The documentation below form a part of the 11+ documents for schools and education settings and these have been updated over 40 times in the past week.
+The documentation below forms part of the many documents for schools and education settings and these have been updated multiple times in the past weeks.
 Please bear with us whilst we get our heads around all the changes.